The BamOS

 note

 Resource deallocation occurs automatically when an object is removed.
-Calling obj.delete(...) is redundant.
+Calling obj.free(...) is redundant.

 obj.remove(T: type, object: *T)